zar67/cgd-devlog/_posts/2021-11-02-main-features-complete.md

   <img src="{{site.baseurl}}/assets/jam-one/tutorial-section.png" alt="Tutorial Section"/>
 </p>

-Finally, this week I worked on some minor improvements and polish before presenting our game at the end of the week.
+Finally, this week I worked on some minor improvements and polish.
 I improved the climbing up so that the player can jump up from a platform rather than just climbing down.
 I also setup the crouch animation to work when the player is in a pile of hay to improve how it looks.